gitbls/pistrong/README.md

   * pistrong does not provide a way to delete a single CA or VPN Cert.

-  * There is no upgrade from pistrong v1 to v3.
+  * There is no upgrade from earlier versions of pistrong to v3.
 If you need help with this, open an issue on github.

 ## If you're interested...